Facebook iconVAD vs Speaker Diarization in Whisper: What’s the Difference?

 Advantages of VAD (Voice Activity Detection)

-Eliminates Non-Speech Audio: Removes silence and background noise to ensure only spoken sounds are processed.
+Eliminates Non-Speech Audio: Removes silence and background noise so only spoken content is processed.

 Disadvantages of Voice Activity Detection (VAD)